ied206/ManagedWimLib/USAGE.md

     if (!File.Exists(libPath))
         throw new PlatformNotSupportedException($"Unable to find native library [{libPath}].");

-    Magic.GlobalInit(libPath);
+    Wim.GlobalInit(libPath, InitFlags.None);
 }
 ```

+To configure behaviors of wimlib, pass `InitFlags` to `Wim.GlobalInit()`.

 **WARNING**: Caller process and callee library must have the same architecture!

 ### Embedded binary

-ManagedWimLib comes with sets of binaries of `wimlib 1.13.3`.
+ManagedWimLib comes with sets of binaries of `wimlib 1.13.4`.
 They will be copied into the build directory at build time.

 #### For .NET Framework 4.5.1+